ETVO/epr-works/README.md

 A showcase of my professional portfolio, along with my detailed résumé and some extra information about my artistic projects.

-It was developed using React.js with Vite.
+It was developed using React.js and Tailwind CSS.
 I enjoy working with React, as it allows for very modern web application development -- making intuitive experiences achievable with fewer steps and better overall performance.
 Plus, the single-page style really adds a nice touch to it, doesn't it?

+Tailwind is relatively new to me.
+The learning curve felt steep at first, but once it clicked, everything made sense.
+Most of my experience has been with Bootstrap, but Tailwind takes the utility-first approach to a whole new level—it just feels more fluid and expressive.

 Design proposal: very minimalistic, clean style.
 It's supposed to be sufficiently interesting -- and interestingly sufficient.